Coronavirus: Hospitals plan to cancel operations if needed

 "The feeling is that they're prepared for worst case scenarios now.
 These are very upsetting situations, but they feel ready to deal with whatever is going to come."

-Dr Stapleton said it has been upsetting to see some of the media coverage from overseas that suggested elderly people would be turned away from intensive care units.
+Stapleton said it has been upsetting to see some of the media coverage from overseas that suggested elderly people would be turned away from intensive care units.

 "I want to assure older New Zealanders the hospital system is there for them as much as it is for the younger community," he said.

-Ventilating - which involves inserting a tube in to the windpipe - was not a move taken lightly and it could be both physically and psychologically hard on patients.
+Ventilating - which involves inserting a tube into the windpipe - was not a move taken lightly and it could be both physically and psychologically hard on patients.

 But it was a much more complex a decision than just age, he said.

-Plans on how to triage, or prioritise, patients for a Covid-19 emergency were being updated, Dr Stapleton said.
+Plans on how to triage, or prioritise, patients for a Covid-19 emergency were being updated, Stapleton said.

 He hoped the new strict travel and gathering restrictions meant there would not be an overwhelming surge of cases but hospitals had to be prepared.